L-Havi/Offline-helper/README.md

 # Offline helper

-A program that has a collection of tools divided in 4 categories.
+A program that has a collection of tools divided into 4 categories.
 Those categories are File System Tools, Encryption & Hashing Tools, System Information Tools & PDF Tools.

-Version 1.0.0 was a Java Maven CLI project but since version 2.0.0 it is GUI application.
-Library used for GUI is Java Swing.
+Version 1.0.0 was a Java Maven CLI project but since version 2.0.0 it is a GUI application.
+The library used for GUI is Java Swing.

 ## File System Tools